muratk5n/thirdwave/en/README.md

 @blackpillreport

-Alex Jones gets 1 thing wrong (and even that's debated to this day) in 25 years, apologizes dozens of times, and he has to pay $4M via court order.
+Alex Jones gets [a] thing wrong.. apologizes dozens of times, and he has to pay $4M via court order.
 MSM deliberately lies every day, yet no court orders to pay anyone anything.

 ---